worldartsfoundation/waf/README.md

 These are the custom blocks that can be added to any page model.
 Each page component folder has a model that defines it's fields as well as a template that creates the markup for the component.

 [ EG. `app/page_components/person_block` ]

+This structure contains:
+- A model (component_name.py)
+- A template file (component_name.html)
+- A react component (component_name.js)

+After creating these files for a new component you must also import the component and add it to the array of components in `app/src/js/app.js`.